-1. Build a mosquito trap: As mosquitoes are attracted to carbon dioxide, a good way to lure them away is by building a mosquito trap containing a sugar and yeast blend.
-The best way to do this is to cut the top of a 2 litre soda bottle off, turn it upside down and place it inside the bottle, so that it resembles a funnel.
-Mix together a cup of sugar and a cup of water, and a teaspoon of yeast.
-Bring one cup of water to the boil and combine with the sugary mixture.
-Pour this down the ‘funnel’ you have created and seal the two parts of the bottle with tape – and viola!
+A good way to lure Mosquitoes away is by building a mosquito trap containing a sugar and yeast blend.
+The best way to do this is to cut the top off a 2-litre cool drink bottle, turn it upside down and place it inside the bottle, so that it resembles a funnel.
+Mix a cup of sugar and a cup of water together, along with a teaspoon of yeast.
+Bring one cup of water to the boil and combine it with the sugar mixture.
+Pour this down the ‘funnel’ you have created and seal the two parts of the bottle with tape.
+Voila!
 A homemade mosquito trap.

-It is recommended to leave this contraption in a dark and humid area for at least 2 weeks and then to replace the concoction with a fresh batch every 2 weeks as well.
-(This I have to try!)
+It’s recommended to leave this contraption in a dark and humid area for at least two weeks.
+Replace the solution with a fresh batch every two weeks as well.

-2. DIY Mosquito Repellent: There are many home made mosquito repellents one can throw together to ward off mosquitoes.
-Many people claim that leaving a saucer of dishwashing soap close to the area you want to keep mosquito free does the trick, while herbal remedies such as peppermint oil, lemon eucalyptus oil, witch hazel and vanilla extract are also useful anti mosquito solutions when applied to the skin if you don’t have insect repellent handy.
-Citronella candles are also very effective in warding off mozzies.
+There are many homemade mosquito repellents one can piece together to ward off mosquitoes.
+Many people claim that leaving a saucer of dishwashing soap close to the area you want to keep mosquito free does the trick. additionally, herbal remedies such as peppermint oil, lemon eucalyptus oil, witch hazel and vanilla extract are also useful anti mosquito solutions when applied to the skin.
+Citronella candles are also very effective in warding off mosquitoes.

-4. Trim weeds in and around your garden: Mozzies spend their daytime by lying low in grass and weeds, which provides them with the high level of humidity they need to avoid drying out.
-Make sure to keep your garden trimmed to give these annoying bugs less hiding spots.
+Mosquitoes spend their days lying low in grass and weeds, which provide them with the high level of humidity they need to avoid drying out.
+Make sure to keep your garden trimmed to give these annoying bugs fewer places in which to hide.

-5. Be sure to remove stagnant water: Mosquitoes love breeding in warm and damp conditions, and still-standing water provides them with the perfect spot to do this.
-Do a check around your property to make sure that trenches are not blocked, and drains are clear and running.
-If you suspect that mosquitoes might be breeding in these places, treat these areas with bleach.
-Also make sure not to leave containers around the garden that can contain stagnant water.
+Mosquitoes love breeding in warm and damp conditions, and still-standing water provides them with the perfect spot to do this.
+Check around your property to make sure that trenches are not blocked, and drains are clear and running.
+If you suspect that mosquitoes might be breeding in these places, treat them with bleach.
+Also make sure not to leave containers around the garden that can fill up with stagnant water.